 Across the movement, rabbis, congregations and individuals have taken strong stands against the refugee and travel ban, drawing on Jewish values like welcoming the stranger and the Jewish people’s historical experience.

 On Jan.
-28, RRC and Jewish Reconstructionist Communities, as well as the Reconstructionist Rabbinical Association, released a joint statement opposing the controversial presidential order – which has been temporarily blocked by a federal judicial ruling.
+28, The Reconstructionist Rabbinical College, as well as the Reconstructionist Rabbinical Association, released a joint statement opposing the controversial presidential order – which has been temporarily blocked by a federal judicial ruling.

 “The entire American Jewish community, indeed a majority of the American community, is made up of descendants of refugees and immigrants,” the statement read.
 “Our ancestors came to this country seeking safety, security and a better way of life for their families.
 Following the biblical exhortation to welcome the stranger, the U.S. welcomed our families to these shores, many met by a statue whose very presence honors that legacy.”